 ["plan"]

-June 02, 2023 by Anna-Bet Stemmet
+June 02, 2023 by

 Jump to:

 If you love effortless entertaining ideas, you might have heard of freezer door cocktails by now.
 We’re loving this spin on classic batched cocktails for summer, the holidays, and other times of the year when gatherings are plentiful.
 Because let’s be honest, hosting friends and family is a lot less overwhelming when you have a fun, ready-to-clink option hiding out in the freezer door.
-So, let’s take a look at this viral TikTok trend and how you can apply it at home.
+So, let’s take a look at this viral TikTok trend and how you can do it (even better) at home.

-What is a Freezer Door Cocktail?
+What is a freezer door cocktail?

 If the term is brand-new to you, a freezer door cocktail is an all-in-one pre-mixed drink that is mixed right in the liquor bottle.
 The great thing about this method of batching cocktails is that it can be whipped up ahead of time and left in the freezer until your guests arrive.
 You should be able to pour six to eight servings of your favorite cocktail from one bottle, which makes it ideal for party cocktails

-This genius idea has kind of been free-floating in the food and drinks zeitgeist since the early-2000s but has really made a splash on TikTok lately thanks to the now-viral how-to videos of J.M.
+This genius idea has kind of been free-floating in the food and drinks zeitgeist since the early 2000s, but has really made a splash on TikTok lately thanks to the now-viral how-to videos of J.M.
 Hirsch, who posts under the handle of @177milkstreet.

 Read next: 25 Creative Cocktail Party Menu Ideas